martiabr/putti-plotter-plot/spacestation/README.md

 - [ ] Decoration: Rocket motor
 - [ ] Solar panel: radiators?
 Would be cool to keep it accurate, but how to draw in 2d?

-- [ ] limit certain parameters (solar panels especially) to be sketch-wide instead of sampled for every module

 ### Adding weights:
 Atm we loop over the structures, add all sides to a list, with idx.
 However, the weights must be maintained over time.